voila-dashboards/voila/README.md

 ### As a standalone tornado application

-To render the `bqplot` example notebook as a standalone app, run
+To render the `bqplot` example notebook as a standalone app, run `voila bqplot.ipynb`.
+To serve a directory of jupyter notebooks, run `voila` with no argument.

+For example, to render the example notebook `bqplot.ipynb` from this repository with voila, you can first update your current environment with the requirements of this notebook (in this case in a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and render the notebook with

 ```
+conda env update -f environment.yml
+cd notebooks/
 voila bqplot.ipynb
 ```

-To serve a directory of jupyter notebooks, just run `voila` with no argument.

 For more command line options (e.g., to specify an alternate port number), run `voila --help`.